asm-products/charts/README.md

 You'll need python 2.7 and should [install pip](https://pip.pypa.io/en/latest/installing.html), and create a [virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/) for the server.

 Once your environment is setup, clone the source and cd into the root of the Chartspree repository.
-Then run:
+Then

+1. Run:
         pip install -r requirements.txt

-then
+2. Install redis-cli and run `redis-server`.
+3. Run:

         python manage.py runserver

 ### Running on heroku